 - New service desk staff make ticket assignment mistakes, causing frustration across other support tiers when it happens often.

 - A weak relationship between the service desk and other support teams.

-Each aspect deserves further commentary, so if you’ve found this article interesting, please look out for my future ITSM contributions on ITSM.tools and elsewhere.
+Each IT support aspect deserves further commentary, so if you’ve found this article interesting, please look out for my future ITSM contributions on ITSM.tools and elsewhere.
 Personally, I find the first aspect quite fascinating.
 You can read more on my thoughts surrounding the resolution SLA paradox here.